 Social distancing will require us to conduct business in new ways.
 Please comply with the following behavioral and physical space measures, which are designed to help everyone maintain safe distancing:

-- Modified foot traffic patterns will be instituted in buildings and hallways; building entry points may be limited.
+- Modified foot traffic patterns has been instituted in buildings and hallways; building entry points may be limited.

-- Occupancy limits for shared spaces have been set, including for meeting rooms, breakrooms, auditorium, dining spaces, library, AIC Forum, AIC breakout rooms.
+- Occupancy limits for shared spaces, including for meeting rooms, breakrooms, auditorium, dining spaces, library, AIC Forum, AIC breakout rooms.

-- Signage and visual cues will be posted around campus for constituents to follow, including directional signs and those limiting access to shared spaces, including restrooms.
+- Signage and visual cues have been posted around campus for constituents to follow, including directional signs and those limiting access to shared spaces, including restrooms.